Employer Retirement Plans

 If a participant receives a lump sum distribution, that distribution generally can be rolled over into an IRA or to another employer's plan if that plan accepts rollovers.

-The benefits in most cash balance plans, as in most traditional defined benefit plans, are protected, within certain limitations, by federal insurance provided through the Pension Benefit Guaranty Corporation.
+The benefits in most cash balance plans, as in most traditional defined benefit plans, are preserveed, within certain limitations, by federal insurance provided through the Pension Benefit Guaranty Corporation.

 Contact us learn more about Cash Balance Plans